-Source: Stanislaus County Sheriff's Department, as provided to the ACLU of Northern California
+Source: Merced County Probation Department, as provided to the ACLU of Northern California

 Appendix K - ICE Email to Merced County Sheriff's Office Regarding New Entanglement Tactic

 In an email to the Merced County Sheriff's Office in September 2019, ICE introduces an idea that it states will help improve the collaboration between the two agencies.
 A month later, ICE implements the new practice.